Skip to content

 • This uses Onionmine under the hood.

-• Be sure to store your mined keys in secrets.d, naming the keys like someverylongonionaddressinvolvingalotofbase23characterss.v3pub.key and someverylongonionaddressinvolvingalotofbase32characterss.v3sec.key
+• Make sure to store your mined keys in secrets.d, naming the keys like someverylongonionaddressinvolvingalotofbase23characterss.v3pub.key and someverylongonionaddressinvolvingalotofbase32characterss.v3sec.key

 Creating the config file